rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 The only difference is you should put PML5 physical address instead of the PML4 address in EPTP.

-For more information about 5-layer paging take a look at [this Intel documentation](https://software.intel.com/sites/default/files/managed/2b/80/5-level_paging_white_paper.pdf).
+For more information about 5-layer paging, take a look at [this Intel documentation](https://software.intel.com/sites/default/files/managed/2b/80/5-level_paging_white_paper.pdf).

 ## **Conclusion**

-In this part, we see how to initialize the Extended Page Table and map guest physical address to host physical address then we build the EPTP based on the allocated addresses.
+In this part, we see how to initialize the Extended Page Table and map the guest's physical address to the host's physical address; then, we build the EPTP based on the allocated addresses.

 The future part would be about building the VMCS and implementing other VMX instructions.
 Don't forget to check the blog for future posts.